en-US

 Test Values 2 120

-Every 60 seconds, the test results for each metric are aggregated into five metric values:
+• Every 60 seconds, the data points are uploaded to the controller and aggregated into five metric values:

 • Mean average test value data points for the minute.